 An applicant should apply for a particular examination only when it has been notified by the Commission.
 Brief information containing the extracts of the examination which is being notified is published in the leading News Papers.
-The complete and detailed information is subsequently published in the forthcoming 'Employment News' and is also available on Commission's website http://www.upsc.gov.in and at the website for filling the online application for a particular notified exam/exams at http://www.upsconline.nic.in/.
+The complete and detailed information is available on Commission's website HTTPS://www.upsc.gov.in and at the website for filling the online application for a particular notified exam/exams at https://upsconline.nic.in/.

-Yes, an applicant who fulfils the eligibility criteria prescribed in the notification (i.e. the detailed information published in the 'Employment News' or available on website
+Yes, an applicant who fulfils the eligibility criteria prescribed in the notification (i.e. the detailed information available on website

 At Present area PIN code is mandatory to be filed in by the candidate, rest of above indicated items are optional.
 However, it is advisable that these particulars may be filled up so that an applicant can be easily accessed/ contacted if required by the Commission.